andompesta/andompesta.github.io/_posts/2023-11-17-normalizing-flows.md

 ## Training Procedures

-As overmentioned NF are efficent models that allow sampling and learning complex distributions.
+As previously mentioned, NFs serve as efficient models for both sampling from and learning complex distributions.
-Thus, the most common application for NF are density estimation and data generation.
+The primary applications of NFs lie in density estimation and data generation.
-On the one hand, density estimation is an handy task when someone is intersted in computing statistical quantities over unseen data.
-For example, [[3]](#ref:density-estimation) and [[4]](#ref:ffjord) demonstrate that NF models are able to estimate densities over tabular and image datasets.
+Density estimation proves valuable for computing statistical quantities over unseen data, as demonstrated in works such as [[3]](#ref:density-estimation) and [[4]](#ref:ffjord), where NF models effectively estimate densities for tabular and image datasets.
+Additionally, NFs find application in anomaly detection [[5]](#ref:nf-anomaly-detection), although requiring careful tuning for out-of-distribution detection [[6]](#ref:nf-for-odd).
-Moreover, density estimation is the base capabilities that allows NF to be adopted for anomaly detection [[5]](#ref:nf-anomaly-detection) while it requires carefuly tuning for out-of-distribution detection [[6]](#ref:nf-for-odd).
-On the other hand, the main application for NF is related to data generation.
-As abote mentioned, under some mild assumtions,  NFs are capable of sampling new datapoints from a complex distribution $p(x)$. [[7]](#ref:glow) is a primal example of NF applied to image generation, while [[9]](#ref:wave-net) and [[10]](#ref:flow-wave-net) demonstrate that NF can sussesfully learn audio signals.
+On the flip side, data generation stands out as the central application for NFs.
+As mentioned earlier, NFs, under mild assumptions, can sample new data points from a complex distribution $p(x)$.
+Exemplifying this, [[7]](#ref:glow) showcases NFs applied to image generation, while [[9]](#ref:wave-net) and [[10]](#ref:flow-wave-net) demonstrate successful learning of audio signals through NFs.

-One of the main advantages of NFs over other probabilistic generative model is that they can be easily trained by minimasing some divergence metric between $p(x; \theta)$ and the target distribution $p(x)$.
-In most of the cases NF are trained by minimasing the KL-diverngence between the two distributions:
+A key advantage of NFs over other probabilistic generative models lies in their ease of training, achieved by minimizing a divergence metric between $p(x; \theta)$ and the target distribution $p(x)$.
+In most cases, NFs are trained by minimizing the Kullback-Leibler (KL) divergence between these two distributions:

 $$
 \begin{align*}